dlemstra/Magick.NET/Documentation/CrossPlatform.md

 ## Compiling ImageMagick

 Building the dockerfile referenced above is the simplest way to get a fresh build of ImageMagick itself.
-The dockerfile includes configuration and compilation steps for ImageMagick, and the Magick.NET.CrossPlatform project will link against that build.
-To build against a different version of ImageMagick, simply edit the dockerfile and change the git checkout to reference the tag or commit of your choice (or just let it get latest).
+The dockerfile includes configuration and compilation steps for ImageMagick and it's dependencies, and the Magick.NET.CrossPlatform project will link against that build.
+To build against a different version of
+ImageMagick or a particular image library, simply edit the dockerfile and change the relevant git checkout to reference the tag or commit of your choice (or just let it get latest).
 You can also use the `apt-get install` command in the dockerfile to control which formats and compression schemes are supported.

 For example, to build against IM 7.0.7-20, go to `Source/Magick.NET.CrossPlatform/ubuntu.16.04` and make sure the dockerfile includes this: